kepano/obsidian-minimal/README.md

 - Cursor options for UI elements
 - Click and hold to zoom in on images

-## Plugin support
+## Installation

+- Open Obsidian Settings
+- Go to `Appearance` and click `Manage`
+- Under community themes search for Minimal and click `Use`

-### Companion plugins
+## Companion plugins

-For customization use [Minimal Theme Settings](https://github.com/kepano/obsidian-minimal-settings) or [Style Settings](https://github.com/mgmeyers/obsidian-style-settings).
-Minimal Theme Settings is best if you want to use [Minimal hotkeys](#hotkeys), while Style Settings has more granular settings for headings and advanced features.
+To customize Minimal, install the [Minimal Theme Settings plugin](https://github.com/kepano/obsidian-minimal-settings) or [Style Settings](https://github.com/mgmeyers/obsidian-style-settings).
+Minimal Theme Settings is best if you want to use [hotkeys](#hotkeys), while Style Settings has more granular settings for headings and advanced features.
 Note that running both simultaneously may lead to conflicts.

 [Hider](https://github.com/kepano/obsidian-hider) is also recommended to hide UI elements.
 When using Hider to turn off the app ribbon, it can be accessed by hovering over the bottom left edge of the window.

-### Community plugins
+## Community plugins

 Most plugins work well with Minimal, but these plugins have received special love and attention: